han3zeng/web_knowledge/security/oauth/3-signing-in-with-google/0-authorization-authentication.md

 ## Authentication
-* two ways
+* two solutions
-    1. make an API endpoint whih will return user info when user reauest it with access token
+    1. make an API endpoint which will return user info when user request it with access token
     2. OpenID Connect